Emmeline Pankhurst in St. Petersburg: The Suffragette Movement in Britain and Russia

 The colour scheme: what unites suffragettes and Wimbledon Championships?

-There were suffragette-friendly department stores in London — Selfridges and Liberty, which sold abundant merchandise in the three colours: ribbons, hairpins, jewellery, handbags and hats.
-Any woman could wear a green-white-violet brooch and thereby demonstrate sympathy for the women’s movement.
-Nowadays, politicians continue to use colour as a symbol: for example, in 2015, former US First Lady Hillary Clinton appeared at the election debate in a snow-white trouser suit, while her supporters were also in white, which was synonymous with opposition.
-The media interpreted this as a tribute to the memory of the suffragettes – no American woman has ever been so close to the presidency.
+There were suffragette-friendly department stores in London, Selfridges and Liberty, which sold abundant merchandise in the three colours: ribbons, hairpins, jewellery, handbags and hats.
+Any woman could wear a green-white-violet brooch and thereby demonstrate her sympathy for the women’s movement.
+Nowadays, politicians continue to use colours as symbols: for example, in 2015, former US First Lady Hillary Clinton appeared at the election debate in a snow-white suit, while her supporters also wore white, which was synonymous with opposition.
+The media interpreted this a tribute to the suffragettes – no American woman has ever been so close to presidency.
 The British TV series Mr Selfridge perfectly shows how quickly suffragism was gaining momentum in London.
-Feminists adored Harry Selfridge’s fashion store, but remained true to their ideals – Selfridges did not escape the window-smashing rally.
-However, there are opinions that the demonstration was mainly attended by specially hired women from the working class, who acted as extras.
+Feminists adored Harry Selfridge’s fashion store but remained true to their ideals – Selfridges was not spared during window-smashing rallies.
+However, there are opinions that demonstrations were mainly attended by specially hired working-class women, who acted as extras.

 Have the efforts of the suffragettes paid off?

-Most feminists were respected middle-class ladies: notable supporters of Pankhurst were the fearless Evelina Haverfield, the wealthy couple Emmeline and Frederick Pethick-Lawrence, the successful female lawyer Elsie Bowerman and the female physician Elizabeth Garrett Anderson, who won the right to enter medical school for women and became the first Mayor in the history of the United Kingdom.
+Most feminists were respected middle-class ladies: notable supporters of Pankhurst were the fearless Evelina Haverfield, the wealthy couple Emmeline and Frederick Pethick-Lawrence, the successful female lawyer Elsie Bowerman and the female physician Elizabeth Garrett Anderson, who won the right to enter medical school for women and became the first female Mayor in the history of the United Kingdom.
 Moreover, it was Frederick Pethick-Lawrence who was billed for broken windows – until 1912, the couple were the main sponsors of the suffragette movement.
-The name of Baroness Emmeline Pethick-Lawrence, as well as the names of other 58 suffragettes, are immortalised on the pedestal of the Millicent Fawcett statue in Parliament Square in London, which was opened in 2018.
+Baroness Emmeline Pethick-Lawrence, as well as other 58 suffragettes, are immortalised on the pedestal of the Millicent Fawcett statue in Parliament Square in London, which was opened in 2018.

-Emmeline Pankhurst’s legacy continues to live on in the writings of her descendants – her distant relative Kate Pankhurst was so inspired by the story of her famous ancestor that she began to write books and create illustrations on the theme of the women’s rights movement.
+Emmeline Pankhurst’s legacy continues to live on in the writings of her descendants – her distant relative Kate Pankhurst was so inspired by the story of her famous ancestor that she began writing books and creating illustrations on the theme of the women’s rights movement.
 Her work introduces children and adolescents to feminism and the stories of successful women in a fun way.
-The book Fantastically Great Women Who Changed the World by Kate has become popular in Russia as well.
+The book Fantastically Great Women Who Changed the World by Kate has become popular in Russia.

 Receive our digest once a week with quality Russian events and articles